apache/kylin/website/docs/deployment/on-premises/deploy_mode/cluster_deployment.md

 **Note**:

 - Please deploy Kylin nodes in the same Hadoop cluster.
 If you need to deploy a read/write separation environment, please refer to [Read/Write Separation Deployment](rw_separation.md) chapter.
-- It is recommended not to start multiple `all` nodes at the same time.
+- It is recommended not to start multiple `all`/`job` nodes at the same time(because the former will block the start-up process of the latter).

 ### Kylin Multi-Active Job Engines